scriptrdotio/howto/acl/create_devices_users.md

 You can create devices and users in two different ways:
 - From the workspace, using the visual tools
-- From your code, dynamically
+- From dynamically the code

 ## Create device/users from the workspace